MichaelBaynon/Closures-in-JavaScript-Lesson-Plan/README.md

  # Activity 2 Solved

+Technically any function where you use a variable declared outside of said function is a Closure.

 This is an example of closure because it uses the freeShirts variable declared globally inside of the function.
 Since the sale is just 3 shirts = to the customers 1 shirt purchased that value never has to change.

 But because all different customers can buy a different quantity of shirts that is a value discoverd in the function and then the math is done there.